Azure/BatchExplorer-data/ncj/imagemagick/Readme.md

 For the job name either keep the default or enter something meaningful.

-For the Input Filegroup select the 'image-magick-inputs' filegroup that you created earlier.
+For the Input file group select the 'image-magick-inputs' file group that you created earlier.

 Enter the percentage you would like the images resized by.
 In this instance we are entering 50, as in reduce in size by 50%.

-For the output filegroup we'll re-use the existing 'image-magick-inputs' filegroup.
-This is the location output images and logs are uploaded to.
-I would generally have a filegroup called outputs that i use as a default output container.
-All outputs from this job will be uploaded into a folder within this filegroup with the name of the job.
+For the output file group we'll re-use the existing 'image-magick-inputs' file group.
+This is the location that output images and logs are uploaded to.
+I would generally have a file group called outputs that i use as a default output container.
+All outputs from this job will be uploaded into a folder within this file group with the name of the job.

 Click the Submit button to start the job.